-Keeping your emotions in check can be a difficult thing for those who suffer from mental illness, but it is generally something we should all learn how to manage.
-Balancing emotions is the key to keeping yourself in check when dealing with not only other people but also the highs and lows we experience in life.
-When you’re at work you are to be level-headed in order to remain professional and not let the actions of co-workers rattle your feathers which could lead to making irrational decisions that could be detrimental to your career.
+Keeping your emotions in check can be difficult for those who have a mental illness, but it is generally something we should all learn how to manage.
+Balancing emotions is the key to keeping yourself in check when dealing with other people and the highs and lows we experience in life.
+When you’re at work, you are to be level-headed to remain professional and not let the actions of co-workers rattle your feathers which could lead to making irrational decisions that could be detrimental to your career.

 “The best way for you to get that new experience is to change your response to what happens.”